xingronaldo/ISNet/README.md

 ## Supplement
-You can download all predictions (in the form of the middle, below) of our ISNet for LEVIR-CD, SYSU-CD and Season-Varying test sets from [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/11QsyHkzwlaYGEmlysQL6Uw), [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/1Wl4Iq_tee3Lhx6pa3FqnXA) and [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/194O19U0I3Pq766cggjmQTQ), respectively.
+You can download all predictions (in the form of the middle, below) of our ISNet for LEVIR-CD, SYSU-CD, and Season-Varying test sets from [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/11QsyHkzwlaYGEmlysQL6Uw), [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/1Wl4Iq_tee3Lhx6pa3FqnXA), and [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/194O19U0I3Pq766cggjmQTQ), respectively.

 To obtain marked predictions (in the form of the right, below) , use the code in `./ISNet/util/mark_prediction.py`.